SWEN90009-2024/SC-BlueRing/README.md

 Below is a detailed outline of the repository's structure, providing a clear overview of the organization of documents, tests, prototypes, UI assets, and data samples.

 - `docs/` - Contains all documentation files related to the project.
 Documentation is organized into subfolders for better structuring and ease of access.
-- `docs/meetings` - Contains the client meeting, internal team meeting and client meeting recording & meeting notes.
+- `docs/meetings` - Contains the client meeting, internal team meeting and mentor meeting recording & meeting notes, also the mentor feedback is included.
 - `docs/Project Background.md` - Contains the project background include description of the project that accurately and adequately defines the problem and outlines the scope of the solution.
 - `docs/Requirements Elicitation.md` - Contains our requirements elicitation methods and roles/responsibilities during the meeting with industry partner.
 - `docs/Roles and Responsibilities.md` - Contains our roles and responsibilities with our team.